 Bawnjames Dowley History

 Francis’s parents were Edward and Ursula Dowley of Tinvane House, Carrick-on-Suir, Co.
 Tipperary.
 His father was a very successful businessman, conducting a major agricultural merchants enterprise in Carrick-on-Suir and Waterford as well as an import/export business on the river Suir.
 As a result he was a man of consierable wealth and had the ability to provide the best of education for his large family of nine boys and three girls.
-Francis was the fourth child in the family and the first three boys (Jack, Milo and Thomas) were educated in Castleknock College, Co.
+The first three boys (Jack, Milo and Thomas) were educated in Castleknock College, Co.
 Dublin, founded by the Rev, Fr.
 Philip Dowley of Ballyknock in 1835.
-Francis was the first of the family to be sent to St. Edmunds in the UK. to be educated, He was followed by Joe, Louis, Edward and William.
+Francis was the fourth son and the first of the family to be sent to St. Edmunds in the UK. to be educated, He was followed by Joe, Louis, Edward and William.
 William later transferred to Clongowes where he was joined by Arthur, while Joe transferred to the Brompton Oratory to complete his schooling.

 After leaving school, Francis studied civil engineering in Trinity College, Dublin.
 While still a student he converted the old mill in Tinvane to an electricity generating station which provided Tinvane House with DC current for many years after rural electrification scheme was inaugurated in 1926.
 After graduation he joined the British Civil Service and spent most of his subsequent life in India where he became the Chief Engineer for the Presidency of Madras.
 He was the chief engineer responsible for building the Mettur Cauvery Dam, the biggest dam in the world when it was completed in 1934.